top of page

 The adjective 'envious' has its etymological origins in the Latin word 'invidiosus,' which was derived from 'invidia,' meaning 'envy' or 'jealousy.'
 In Latin, 'invidia' referred to the feeling of resentment or discontent caused by the success or possessions of others.
 The suffix '-ous' in 'envious' is used to form adjectives and implies a characteristic or quality.
 Therefore, 'envious' characterizes someone who experiences a strong desire to possess or achieve something that someone else has, often driven by feelings of jealousy or covetousness.
 This etymology reflects the nature of envy, which is a complex emotion rooted in the comparison of one's own situation to that of others, leading to a desire for what others possess.

-Quiz: Find the meaning of the adjective envious:
+Find the correct meaning of the adjective envious:

 Try Again!